sseefried/open-epidemic-game/DEVLOG.md

+# Wed 25 Feb 2015

+More feedback:

+* It's not clear when you're "about to die" in the game.
+Perhaps make that clearer.

 # Mon 23 Feb 2015

 Turns out that I need to put up a different version of the game on Google Play that is free.